-The results show the statewide average and median number of visits per county between July 2020 and June 2021.
+The results show the statewide average and median number of visits per county between July 2023 and June 2024.

 The methodology for measuring this item has not changed.
-Due to the COVID-19 pandemic, we included virtual visits in results for the 2020 and 2021 reports.
+Due to changing work environments, we included some virtual visits in results starting with the 2020 report.